ericstevensjr/personalPortfolio/README.md

-Certainly!
-Here's the updated README in markdown format for you to copy:

----

 # Eric Stevens' Portfolio

 This project is a professional personal portfolio built with React and Tailwind CSS, following industry-standard best practices.